185SE14THST/php-laravel-notetracker/README.md

 ```
 127.0.0.1   notes.demo.dev
 ```
    5. Modify the site directive with the following followed by an apache2 service restart.
-Use the appropriate folder paths based on where you unzipped the downloaded zip file.
+Use the appropriate folder paths based on where you unzipped the downloaded zip file (or pulled from github).
 ```
+# Ensure mod_rewrite is active and php7.1+ is installed
 DocumentRoot /var/www/html/notes.demo.dev/public
 ServerName notes.demo.dev